 Copying Images of Art, Artifacts, Specimens

-Adapted from Fyffe, R., and Walter, S. 2005.
+From Fyffe, R., and Walter, S. 2005.
 The Digital Difference: Responsible Conduct of Research in a Networked World.
-Lawrence, KS: University of Kansas Graduate School.
+Lawrence, KS: University of Kansas Graduate School, pp.30-31.

-- A repository (or private collector) might own the object (manuscript, painting, artifact) and control the conditions under which original photographs of it may be taken.
+A Repository (or Private Collector) may own the object (manuscript, painting, artifact) and control the conditions under which images of it can be reproduced.

-- A photographer (or his/her employer) might own the copyright to a photographed image of the original object, even if the object is in the public domain, if the photograph embodies a sufficient degree of originality.
-Copyright protection is more likely to apply to photographs of three-dimensional objects (sculptures and buildings, for example) than to two-dimensional works like paintings or drawings.
+A Photographer (or his/her Employer) may own the copyright to a photographed image of the original object, even if the object is in the public domain, if the photograph embodies a sufficient degree of originality.

-- Finally, an artist or other creator might own the copyright to the original work “fixed” in the object.
-Locating the copyright owner or owner of other Reproduction by Libraries rights – whether textual or visual — is not always straightforward.
-Researchers who need an image of an artifact or artwork to illustrate a publication or public lecture should start with the repository that owns the object.
+An Author or Artist may own the copyright to the original work ‘fixed’ in the object.
+Locating the copyright owner or owner of other reproduction rights – whether textual or visual — is not always straightforward.
+If you need an image of an artifact to illustrate a publication or public lecture, start with the repository that owns the object.”